Hyle-org/devhub-hyle/docs/developers/getting-started/devnet.md

 # Devnet

 <!-- Testnet
-Hylé provides a testnet where you can test your smart contract and help us test our network.
+Hylé provides a testnet where you can test your smart contract and help us test our network.-->
--->

 Follow the instructions below to start building on Hylé by running a local devnet.

-## Run your own single-node devnet
+## Run your local devnet

 ### Getting Started with Docker